 The result is an unforgettable celebration of innocence and the transcendent power of imagination, a work Little Bee author Chris Cleave calls “one of the most extraordinary acts of storytelling I have ever encountered . . . utterly heartbreaking and impossibly beautiful.”
 The novel was selected as a New York Times Book Review Editor’s Choice and appears on eight lists of the best books of 2012, including The Christian Science Monitor and Kirkus Reviews.
 The Washington Post calls it “a tale of perseverance, hope and the drive toward life . . . piercing, lyrical.”

 Ratner has appeared on NPR’s Morning Edition, and her life and work have been profiled in USA Today and The Washington Post.
 She has spoken to diverse audiences including the PEN/Faulkner Foundation annual gala on the theme of art and resilience, the United Nations Association on human rights and the responsibility of global citizenship, and the PEN World Voices Festival of International Literature, chaired by Salman Rushdie, on the theme of bravery in art and politics.

 Ratner spent nine years in Southeast Asia while researching and writing her first novel, and now divides her time between Southeast Asia and Washington, DC.
-Her second novel, Music of the Ghosts, will be published by Touchstone, an imprint of Simon & Schuster, in April 2017.
+Her second novel, Music of the Ghosts, was published by Touchstone, an imprint of Simon & Schuster, in April 2017.